rmelikov/sql_assessment_2020-04-17/README.md

 ## Folder Info

-This folder contains SQL assessment questions and answers from Centric Consulting.
+This folder contains SQL assessment questions and answers from 2020-04-17.